 On March 6, 2023, the Company released the results from the drilling with the best values being from hole BU22-01 that returned 50 metres @ 0.11% Cu and 0.20 g/t Au and from hole BU22-02 that returned 83.5 metres grading 1.08 g/t Au.
 No significant results were assayed in holes BU22-03 and BU22-04.
-A follow-up drill program is anticipated for the summer of 2023.
+In July 2023, a follow-up drill program of 4,000-meters started.

-QA/QC details are presented in detail in the March 6 press release.
+QA/QC details are presented in detail in the press release of March 6, 2023.
 Half-core NQ (47.6 mm) sawed samples from continuous intervals throughout the reported drill holes were sealed on site and shipped to Bureau Veritas ("BV") labs in Vancouver, BC. where fire assay and multielement analyses were completed.
 Drill core was crushed, pulverized and analyzed for 48 elements using a four-acid dissolution followed by ICP-MS (MA250) with a 30 g sample analyzed for gold by fire assay and fusion Au by ICP-ES (FA330-Au) with overlimit gold analysed by lead collection fire assay 30g fusion with gravimetric finish (FA530).
 Blanks and commercially certified reference materials were inserted blind into the sample stream with an overall insertion rate of 10%.
 Field duplicates representing a quarter core split of the original sample are inserted at 2.5%.
 In addition, pulp and crush duplicates are inserted by the laboratory.
 The QAQC results were reviewed and the QA/QC results for the reported drill holes are acceptable.